 Wait for the sun to go down a little and for the heat to subside, then head out to the East Coast Parkway for a relaxing stroll, bike ride or rollerblade followed by a delicious dinner at the East Coast Lagoon Food Centre.
 Find out about the East Coast Parkway here.

 3. See soldiers in action

 In Singapore National Service is mandatory for men once they reach the age of 18.
 They serve a 2 year period as full-time National Serviceman, either in the Singapore Armed Forces, Singapore Police Force or Singapore Civil Defense Force.
 If you drive out to Kranji, you’ll most likely catch a glimpse of soldiers in action.
-Each year
+Read about National Service here.

 4. Go prawn fishing